-ABC has offered Virginia DMV-certified defensive driving clinics across Northern Virginia for over 13 years.
-As a small, local business, our Virginia DMV-certified 8-hour computer-based (online) defensive driving clinic is just $60, with no additional fees.
+Who We Are: ABC Driving Clinic has offered Virginia DMV-certified defensive driving clinics across Northern Virginia for over 13 years.
+As a small, local business, our Virginia DMV-certified 8-hour computer-based (online) defensive driving clinic has helped thousands of drivers in the DC area and across the United States.
+The fee for our clinic is just $60, with no additional fees required.

-Registration & Testing for the Online Clinic: Click to register and enroll in the self-paced, 8-hour online clinic.
-Please use the PayPal portal on the registration page before clicking 'register' to complete enrollment and begin the online clinic (you can also use a credit card through PayPal if you don't have a PayPal account).
-You can pause instruction as often as you like to accommodate your schedule and pick up right where you left off.
+Enrollment: Click to enroll in the self-paced, 8-hour online clinic at any time, 24 hours / 7 days a week.
+Drivers must use the PayPal portal on the registration page before clicking 'register' to complete enrollment and begin the online clinic (students can also use a credit card through PayPal if they don't have a PayPal account).
+Students can pause their online course as often as needed to accommodate their schedule and pick up right where they left off.
 Inactive accounts for more than 90 days will be archived.

-Safe Driver Points/Credit: Once you complete the clinic (online or classroom-based), Virginia drivers may be eligible to receive up to five safe-driver points.
+Safe Driver Points/Credit: Once students complete the online clinic, Virginia drivers may be eligible to receive up to five safe-driver points.
 Drivers not holding a Virginia drivers' license may also be eligible for points, but must check with their state DMV to be sure.
 If you are a Virginia driver, safe driving points matter; so, check out Virginia DMV's points system website here: http://www.dmv.state.va.us/drivers/#points.asp.
 Drivers complete clinics as volunteers or by referral from Virginia DMV, a court, or an insurer.
-Be sure you know your reason code for taking the clinic as this information is recorded in the ABC Driving Clinic database upon registration, on the Certificate of Completion and in the Virginia DMV database once you complete the final test.
+Students must know their reason code for taking the clinic as this information is required in the ABC Driving Clinic database upon registration, on the Certificate of Clinic Completion, and in the Virginia DMV database once they complete the final exam.

 A Virginia driver completing the clinic as a volunteer can earn safe driving points every two years.
-Many DMV and court referrals can allow for points to be awarded, but are usually specific to the driver's reason for referral.
-Insurance referrals typically do not receive points; please contact your insurer if you are completing the clinic as an insurance referral to determine if you should complete the clinic as a volunteer or as an insurance referral.
-Virginia drivers under age 20 are not eligible to take an online clinic to meet a DMV requirement to complete a clinic; those drivers must attend a classroom-based clinic.
-Non-Virginia drivers' license holders, under 20, might not have such a restriction and should check with their state DMV as necessary.
+Many DMV and court referrals can allow for points to be awarded, but are usually specific to the driver's reason for the referral.
+Insurance referrals typically do not receive points; Students should contact their insurer if they are completing the clinic as an insurance referral to determine if they should complete the clinic as a volunteer or as an insurance referral.

 Commercial Driver License (CDL) Holders: Virginia CDL holders cannot take online clinics for safe driver credit or points; they must attend a commercial defensive driving clinic.
 Non-Virginia CDL holders who can attend our online for safe-driving credit should check with their state DMV, courts, or insurer for details.
 For more on Virginia DMV commercial defensive driving clinics, visit: http://www.dmv.state.va.us/drivers/#comclinics.asp.

 Virginia Alcohol Safety Action Program (VSAP): If you received a letter from a DMV, court, employer, or an insurer requiring you to attend a clinic, read the letter carefully and be sure which clinic is right for you.
-Drivers who must attend a 20-hour VASAP educational program, which is separate from an 8-hour defensive driver improvement clinic program, should visit http://www.vasap.state.va.us/vasapprograms/vasapprograms.html for details.
+Drivers who must attend 20-hours of VASAP education, should visit http://www.vasap.state.va.us/vasapprograms/vasapprograms.html for details on that program.

-Contact & Test Locations Map: See locations below (remember, the online clinic final testing is available 24 hours a day / 7 days a week).
-Please e-mail firstname.lastname@example.org or call 703-271-7233 for help with any questions.
-Calls, e-mails, and texts are answered and returned seven days a week, from 8 a.m. to 11 p.m.
+Contact: Please e-mail firstname.lastname@example.org or call/text for help with any questions.
+Calls, e-mails, and texts are answered and returned Monday - Friday, from 6 p.m. to 11 p.m., and from 8 a.m. to 11 p.m.
+Saturday and Sunday.